emilhornlund/E2D/README.md

 - `CMAKE_BUILD_TYPE`: Choose the type of build.
 Valid options are `Debug` or `Release`.
 By default, the build type is set to `Release`.
 - `BUILD_SHARED_LIBS`: Set this variable to `TRUE` to build E2D as shared libraries or `FALSE` to build it as static libraries.
 The default value is `TRUE`, which means E2D will be built as shared libraries.
+- `E2D_GENERATE_PDB`: Set this variable to `TRUE` to generate PDB debug symbols for MSVC compiler, or `FALSE` to disable PDB generation.
+PDB files contain debugging information and are specific to Windows and MSVC compilers.
+By default, PDB generation is enabled.
+-
 To configure these options, use the `-D` flag when generating the build files.
 For example:

 ```shell